In the past several years, more and more people have been asking to work with me one-on-one.

 All forms of expression translate experience, bringing a story or insight or teaching from one context to another in a form that can speak across the borders of countries, groups, and languages.

-What Working With Me Looks Like
+What Working With Me Usually Looks Like

 - Sessions are held via Zoom.
-While each session will be unique, they will also have a common shape.
+While each session will be unique, they will have a common shape.
 We begin by checking in with what’s been going on with you and what you’re hoping to look at in the session.
 Then we roll up our sleeves and get to work with equal measures of tenderness, attentiveness, depth, and good humor.
 It’s not uncommon that we might laugh or find tears in our eyes, perhaps even at the same time.
 Then we close by looking at the next step or steps for your project.

 - After each one-hour session, I suggest specific tasks and guidelines to keep in mind leading up to our next meeting.